 by Anna Craigen

-You will now be aware that our very special ‘The Survivor Tree’ rowan at Carrifran has been shortlisted for the Woodland Trust’s Scotland Tree of the Year.
+You will now be aware that our very special ‘The Survivor Tree’ rowan at Carrifran won Scotland’s Tree of the Year 2020.
 We’re very chuffed!
 You can find out more about the tree and vote using the link above.

-We have already published a brief ‘Introduction to rowan trees’ blog to accompany our competition status announcement, but I’m going to add to this and harp on about ‘berries’ again!
+We have already published a brief ‘Introduction to rowan trees’ blog, but I’m going to add to this and harp on about ‘berries’ again!

 Rowan fruit are often called berries, however they are in fact a pome (in the same family as apples) – if you look closely at the small fruit they do look like mini orange apples!
 No matter where you are in the UK there is likely to be a bountiful supply of fruit to be found.
 In country lore a bumper crop of berries in autumn means that we are in for a harsh winter, not sure about you, but I notice rowan trees laden with glorious clusters of orange fruit every year – they thrive in our Scottish growing conditions and our winters are variable!
 From October onwards the rowan (historically known as Rodden (sour) in Scotland) fruit were a staple to forage and preserve as a tart jelly (high in vitamin C, good for stimulating an appetite and best enjoyed with game and possibly strong cheeses).